Perovskite solar cell: Scaling up the charge-transport layer

 Scaling up the charge-transport layer is also necessary for the scalability of PSCs.
 Common electron transport layer (ETL) in n-i-p PSCs are TiO_{2}, SnO_{2} and ZnO.
 Currently, to make TiO_{2} layer deposition be compatible with flexible polymer substrate, low-temperature techniques, such as atomic layer deposition, molecular layer deposition, hydrothermal reaction, and electrodeposition, are developed to deposit compact TiO_{2} layer in large area.
 Same methods also apply to SnO_{2} deposition.

 As for hole transport layer (HTL), instead of commonly used PEDOT:PSS, NiO_{x} is used as an alternative due to the water absorption of PEDOT, which can be deposited through room-temperature solution processing.
 CuSCN and NiO are alternative HTL materials which can be deposited by spray coating, blade coating, and electrodeposition, which are potentially scalable.
 Researchers also report a molecular doping method for scalable blading to make HTL-free PSCs.

 Scaling up the back electrode

 Evaporation deposition of back electrode is mature and scalable but it requires vacuum.
 Vacuum-free deposition of back electrode is important for full solution processibility of PSCs.
 Silver electrodes can be screen-printed, and silver nanowire network can be spray-coated as back electrode.
-Carbon is also a potential candidate as scalable PSCs electrode, such as graphite, carbon nanotubes, and graphene.
+Carbon is also a potential candidate as scalable PSCs electrode, due to its high abundance and low cost, compared to noble metal-based electrodes.
+Materials such as graphite, carbon nanotubes, and graphene have been used as back electrodes.
+Carbon electrodes can be fabricated by high-throughput methods with lower running costs, such as screen-printing, blade-coating, and roll-to-roll coating.

+Recent work has strengthened the case for roll-to-roll (R2R) manufacture of perovskite solar cells by demonstrating both fully printed flexible modules under ambient room conditions and groove-based back-contact modules fabricated by R2R slot-die coating.
+In the 2024 report, entirely R2R-fabricated modules reached power conversion efficiencies of up to 15.5% for individual small-area cells and 11.0% for serially interconnected large-area modules, highlighting the potential of continuous, industry-relevant processing routes for perovskite photovoltaic manufacture.